Peter-Morawski/json-transform/docs/source/installation.rst

 Git
 ---

-To install the json-transform from directly from the source which is hosted on `Bitbucket <https://bitbucket.org/Peter-Morawski/json-transform/>`_ you have to type the following commands into the console
+To install the json-transform directly from the source which is hosted on `Bitbucket <https://bitbucket.org/Peter-Morawski/json-transform/>`_ you have to type the following commands into the console

 .. code-block:: console